 Fellows in Refugee and Asylum Law

-The fellowships, which last between six and 10 weeks, are designed to enable students to confront the ways in which refugee law as theoretically conceived is reshaped by institutional constraints, resource limitations, and general social, political, and economic forces.
+The fellowships are designed to enable students to confront the ways in which refugee law as theoretically conceived is reshaped by institutional constraints, resource limitations, and general social, political, and economic forces.
 Students immerse themselves in the practical implementation of international refugee law, as well as contribute to the placement agency.
 More critically, they receive one-on-one mentoring from a leading figure in international refugee law.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law